RobotCopy/Adieu-Profanity-Filters/README.md

 - Option to hide complete sentences.
 - It hides infixes, whole words and modified words (numbers or symbols for vocals).
 - It hides adjectives and prepositions in addition to the original profanity.
-- Option to filter images by titles.
+- Option to filter images by title.

 **Replacement**
 - Different options to replace bad words.